The File Type pane of the Settings dialog provides the following controls:

 - Allow Specified File Types - Only download the specified file types

-- Disallow Specified File Types - Download all file types except the specified file types
+- Disallow Specified File Types - Never download the specified file types

 Note: SiteSucker always downloads HTML and CSS files regardless of this setting.